dzhang314/my-markdown-docs/notes/rings.md

  * An element of $R$ is a ___two-sided zero divisor___ if is it both a left zero divisor and a right zero divisor.
 ::::::

 The name "zero divisor" is a rather unfortunate historical convention.
 We will later learn a definition of the word "divides" under which every element of a rng divides $0_R$.
-(In fact, you may have already learned this definition if you have previously studied number theory.)
+(You may have already learned this definition if you have previously studied number theory.)
 You need to remember that, in the context of rng theory, the phrase "zero divisor" is not synonymous with "divides $0_R$."

 Zero divisors are so pernicious that mathematicians have concocted a series of names for rings in which they don't exist.
 Note that these names apply to _rings_, not _rngs_.